 Whatever the reason, I’m more skeptical now than I was a few years ago.
 Skeptical of reviews and guides and travel writers, even those who I’ve trusted in the past.

-Which is why I started this blog.
+Which is why I have now added foodie reviews to this blog.

 Because lately I’ve been feeling even more passionate about pointing people toward food that really does live up to the hype—and warning them against food that doesn’t.
 Passionate about saving people from the deep disappointment that comes from budgeting for the trip of a lifetime and finding yourself pushing food around the plates of a nearly inedible three-course meal.